lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Suggestion-Mail-regexp/README.md

 ### (Optional) Translate with `locales`

 The statistics you made about TLD reveal that many of your customers are from Germany and France.
 You order translations into those two languages.
-The translators sent you this:
+The translators came up to you with this:

 ```ruby
 LOCALES = {